-A multimedia artist working in the DC metro region, Billy Friebele creates artwork examining expanded notions of drawing using gps, video, kinetic sculpture, and installation.
-He is a co-founder of Freespace Collective
+A multimedia artist working in the DC metro region, Billy Friebele creates artwork examining expanded notions of drawing using GPS, video, kinetic sculpture, and installation.
+He is a co-founder of Freespace Collective, a group of artists who produce collaborative community-based projects.

 Billy has exhibited at the Baltimore Museum of Art, the Orlando Museum of Art, Art Museum of the Americas, and the Katzen Center for the Arts.
-He teaches as an Assistant Professor of Art at St. Mary's College of Maryland.
+He teaches as an Assistant Professor of Art at Loyola University Maryland.

 Time is difficult to see.
 It is constantly flowing around us, yet barely visible.
 I am interested in highlighting temporal events that occur at the periphery of perception, allowing for a vision of one's surroundings in a more dynamic way.